Soy Sauce Noodles

 Fried noodles, Garlic Cloves, Onion, Carrot, Dark soy sauce, Rice Vinegar, Leeks, Black Bean paste, Sugar, Sesame seed oil.

-Fried noodles are essential to this recipe.
-For an authentic soy sauce noodles dish, other types of noodles cannot be substituted.
-Fried noodles are readily available; many popular noodle brands offer them along with seasoning powder.
-Since this recipe is unique and uses its own marinade made with rice vinegar, dark soy sauce, brown sugar, and sesame seed oil, we will leave out the seasoning packet that comes with the fried noodles.
-Caramelized onions, leeks, and carrots enhance the dish’s texture and flavour.
-When it comes to soy sauce, two excellent brands are Yamamori Dark Soy Sauce and Lee Kum Kee Dark Soy Sauce.
+Fried noodles are key to this recipe.
+You can’t substitute them with other types of noodles.
+They are easy to find at many stores, often sold with seasoning powder.
+Since we’ll make our own marinade using rice vinegar, dark soy sauce, brown sugar, and sesame oil, you won’t need the seasoning packet.
+Caramelized onions, leeks, and carrots add texture and flavor to the dish.
+For soy sauce, consider using Yamamori Dark Soy Sauce or Lee Kum Kee Dark Soy Sauce.

 Instructions